hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 ### Random Matrix Theory and the Stock Market

 Predicting the stock market is a very complicated task.
-I plan to use techniques from Physics and Mathematics, in particular insights from Random Matrix Theory, in order to characterize randomness in the dataset, and use it as a regularization in order to explore machine learning models of clustering and forecasting.
+I plan to use techniques from Physics and Mathematics, in particular insights from Random Matrix Theory, in order to characterize randomness in the dataset, and use it as a regularization in order to explore machine learning models of clustering and (if time permits) forecasting.